 When going through the application process, your property's value will be assessed.
-If you need to borrow at a high LTV this will almost definitely mean a valuer physically coming round to inspect the property.
+If you need to borrow at a high LTV this will almost definitely mean a valuer physically coming around to inspect the property.

 As well as searching the market for the best remortgage deals, don't forget to check what your current lender could offer.
 There will often be exclusive deals for you to remortgage to, sometimes with lower fees.
 The chances of acceptance also tend to be higher – after all, you already have a mortgage with them!

 As opposed to going directly to a lender, making use of a good whole of market mortgage broker can improve your chances of getting a mortgage.

 A broker will search the market and will have knowledge of lending conditions particular to each lender, which, as well as your personal financial situation, they will take into account before making any recommendations to you.